 Remember: When buying eggs for dyeing, please purchase organic eggs.
 Ready-to-use plant-based dyes are also available at your local organic grocery store.
 These natural dyes are just as simple to use as their synthetic cousins, without the health concerns.

 This article was translated from German to English.
-You can view the original here: Ostereier färben: So geht’s mit Naturmaterial** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Ostereier färben: So geht’s mit Naturmaterial** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?